guilhermeollopes/dlacolor/README.md

 ## How to install?

 Installation is very simple, you just access it [here](https://github.com/guilhermeollopes/dlacolor/releases/), you will be redirected to the releases page, there you just choose the library version (always choose the most current).
 After downloading, just open ArduinoIDE and go to Sketch > Include Library > Add .ZIP Library..., and select the downloaded file.
-This way the library will already be installed, now just use `#import <dlacolor.h>` to add the library to your project.
+This way the library will already be installed, now just use `#include <dlacolor.h>` to add the library to your project.

 ## What methods can I use?
 There are a few methods you can use, and it's been developing more and more, so you can do whatever you want with this library in a simple way.
 For this see the methods below to use the library.

 * **pinRGB:** This is the first method you should use if you want to use LED or RGB lamps, which contain 3 terminals.
 It serves to create an object, which contains which pins the RGB terminals are connected to.
 It is also with it that you will declare the name of this object, so that you can use it in a simple way.
 It also already defines the pins as OUTPUT.
 Example:

-       pinRGB.led1 (3, 5, 6);
+       pinRGB led1 (3, 5, 6);

 * **setRGB:** With this method you can define the LED color, through the RGB code that goes from 0 to 255.
 Example:

        led1.setRGB(255, 255, 255);
-* **setName:** Like setName you can set the LED color just by typing the color name in English.
-Currently setName is still under development, because of this that there are only 4 colors: "red", "green", "blue" and "aqua".
+* **setName:** Like setName you can set the LED color just by typing the color name as per the ViCo color list.
 Example:

-       led1.setName("blue");
+       led1.setName('blue');
 * **setCode:** With setCode, you can set the LED color quickly without needing RGB or other code.
 Just consult the color table (found below), and enter the color ID.
 It is recommended not to memorize the color coding, as all codes will only be permanently defined in version 1.0.0 of the library.
 Example:

        led1.setCode(2);